WUSTL-Biol4220/home/how_to_guide.md

 ---

-## Complete your lab assignment on your VM
+## Complete your GitHub Classroom lab assignment

 After you have accepted a lab assignment, you will need to
 1. copy the GitHub repository for the lab assignment to your VM